 Introduction to Demand Forecasting

 Demand Forecasting is a feature that will help you estimate your future sales quantity and place purchase orders for your stock on time to meet the demand.
-This will help to prevent your products from going out of stock or from over-ordering variants that aren't selling well.
+This will help prevent your products from going out of stock or from over-ordering variants that aren't selling well.

 Before we start, here are some of the terms that you will need to know.